myyoss/myyoss/README.md

 - 👋 Hi, I’m @myyoss Yossi
 - 👀 I’m interested in ... doing good
 - 🌱 I’m currently learning ... as always
-- 💞️ I’m looking to collaborate on ... any good idea
+- 💞️ I’m looking to collaborate on ... any nice idea
 - 📫 How to reach me ... asnafy.junior@gmail.com‬

 <!---